Gear

 And, more importantly, tailgate season.

-Because with college games kicking off this weekend and NFL games not far behind, you will be inundated with opportunities to eat grilled meats in the morning and drink beers during the day.
+Because with college games kicking off this weekend and NFL games not far behind, you will be inundated with opportunities to eat grilled meats and drink cold beers before the clock strikes noon.

 It truly is the most magical time of year.